timsonner/ios-swiftui-ffmpeg-video-converter/README.md

 # video-converter

-Demo of AVFoundation usage to convert media file formats, a picker, a file importer, and a popover
+Demo of AVFoundation and FFmpegKit usage to convert media file formats, a picker, a file importer, and a popover